w3c/secure-payment-confirmation/scope.md

 This use cases is like the previous authentication use cases (same merchant or different merchant) but removes the user presence check.
 Because doing so removes a security feature, we suggest native browser UX as a way to help ensure that the user has not been tricked into agreeing to less friction.

-* Alice is prompted to enroll her authenticator during a transaction on a merchant site.
+* Alice is prompted to register her authenticator during a transaction on a merchant site.
 * Through a browser-native UX, Alice selects the "express checkout" option for this merchant.
 The browser does not share this user preference with any party.
 * During a future checkout on the same merchant site, the Alice clicks the "Buy" button.
 * The merchant communicates a preference for express checkout for this transaction.
 The Payment Service Provider conveys this preference to the Relying Party